KissLog-net/KissLog.Documentation/source/on-premises/installation/azure/installation-guide.rst

 Storage account
 ~~~~~~~~~~~~~~~~~~~~~~~

-KissLog server uses Azure storage account for saving blob files and for reducing the workload of Azure Cosmos DB.
+logBee server uses Azure storage account for saving blob files and for reducing the workload of Azure Cosmos DB.

 1. Create Storage account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^